tidwall/buntdb/README.md

 How fast is BuntDB?

-Here are some example [benchmarks](https://github.com/tidwall/raft-boltdb#benchmarks) when comparing BuntDB to BoltDB using a Raft Store implementation.
+Here are some example [benchmarks](https://github.com/tidwall/raft-boltdb#benchmarks) when using BuntDB in a Raft Store implementation.

 You can also run the standard Go benchmark tool from the project root directory: